 There are two sources claiming the authorship of this tune.
 In one it is credited to Aaron Williams, who was born in 1734 and died in 1776.
 The tune is a Welsh air without doubt.
 The Americans claim an earlier date for the tune, 1726; that it is an American tune, and was composed by a Boston minister, but do not give his name.
 There has been but little change in the melody.
 B. F. White made slight changes in the tenor and treble about 1846-47.
+It is one of the standard melodies, and has been for nearly 200 years.
+"Mear" appears in all the earlier publications of American tune books.
+See "Southern Harmony," by William

-It is one of the standard walker, 1835, page 24; "Missouri Harmony," 1837, page 24.
+Walker, 1835, page 24; "Missouri Harmony," 1837, page 24.